 8 Tips For Managing PTSD And Anger

-If you are suffering from PTSD, know that there are treatments available that can help you regain control.
+If you are experiencing PTSD, know that there are treatments available that can help you regain control when you are feeling intense anger.

 What Is PTSD?

-PTSD stands for Post-Traumatic Stress Disorder.
-In the early 1900's, this was a disorder that people more commonly called "shell shock".
-While most people today associate it with soldiers coming back from war, people can experience PTSD for all different kinds of reasons.
-It is the effects caused by trauma.
-That could be from war, a car accident, rape, a natural disaster, or tragically losing a loved one.
+In the early 1900s, post-traumatic stress disorder, or PTSD, was commonly called "shell shock” and was generally associated with combat veterans.
+People today continue to connect PTSD with soldiers coming back from war, yet people can experience it for several reasons, all of which include some sort witnessed or experienced trauma.
+This could be from war, a car accident, assault, a natural disaster, or tragically losing a loved one.

 What Are The Symptoms Of PTSD?